APYX Investors Have Opportunity to Lead Apyx Medical Corporation Securities Fraud Lawsuit

-LOS ANGELES, July 5, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Apyx Medical Corporation ("Apyx" or the "Company") (NASDAQ: APYX).
+BENSALEM, Pa., July 7, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Apyx Medical Corporation ("Apyx" or the "Company") (NASDAQ: APYX).

 Class Period: May 12, 2021 – March 11, 2022